 Aftershave Splash vs Aftershave Balm

 Traditionally, aftershave splash was the only form of aftershave available, but balm soon came onto the market.
 It provides a form of aftershave that’s more creamy and moisturising that the traditional splash.
 If you use the splash and find it burns, you could try swapping to a balm.
 These still can cause stinging, as the balm’s antibacterial properties work on your freshly-shaved skin, but the moisturising properties help to soothe the skin more effectively and immediately than a splash.
+Read more about moisturising in our blog on how to prevent dry skin.

 However, if you have very oily skin, the moisturising properties of aftershave balm could increase the levels of oils.
 For a lot of people, this is great as it keeps your skin from getting dry, but those with very oily skin might benefit from an aftershave splash instead.